HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Understanding bands.md

 ### Section 3.3: Understanding Amateur Radio Bands

 Now that we understand what the electromagnetic spectrum is, let's focus specifically on the portions allocated to amateur radio operators.
-The frequencies we use aren't randomly assigned - they're carefully allocated to provide a variety of propagation characteristics and capabilities.
+The frequencies we have been assied are not arbitrary - they're carefully allocated to provide a variety of propagation characteristics and capabilities.

 #### The Amateur Radio Band Plan

 Amateur radio frequencies are organized into "bands" based on their wavelengths.
 For example, the "2-meter band" refers to frequencies around 144-148 MHz, where the wavelength is approximately 2 meters.
 These band designations provide a quick way to reference different frequency ranges and their general characteristics.

-The bands available to radio amateurs aren't randomly assigned - they're carefully allocated through international agreements to provide a variety of propagation characteristics.
+The bands available to radio amateurs are carefully allocated through international agreements to provide a variety of propagation characteristics.
 This thoughtful allocation gives amateurs access to frequencies that can:
 - Travel around the world (HF)
 - Provide reliable regional communications (VHF)
 - Support higher-bandwidth local operations (UHF/microwave)